wix/stylable/site/docs/getting-started/react-integration.md

 layout: docs
 ---

-**Stylable** is easily integrated with React components.

-We offer a [custom react integration](#automatic-integration-with-wix-react-tools) that adds typescript and runtime support helpers that make defining stylable-react components easy.
+**Stylable** integrates with React components using our [custom React integration](#automatic-integration-with-wix-react-tools).
+The integration adds TypeScript and runtime support helpers so you can define your own stylable-react-components.

-However you are more then welcome to manually integrate it or build your own helpers.
+If you don't use the custom integration, you can manually integrate **Stylable** with a React component as described below.
+You can also build your own helpers.

 ## Manual Integration

-First read the [Runtime guide](../guides/runtime.md) to understand the stylable runtime API.
+1. Before you begin, read the [Runtime guide](../guides/runtime.md) to understand the **Stylable** runtime API.

-To manualy integrate stylable to a React component, you **must** first mark the root element of the component:
+2. To manualy integrate **Stylable** to a React component, you **must** first mark the root element of the component:

 ```jsx
 import style from "style.st.css";